abroroo/til/Authentication & Authorization/Cookie based auth in Express.md

+> I'm saving this sample snippet for myself, so that I can refer to it whenever I need quick look up.

 ## Cookie-based Authentication:

  - __Cookie-based authentication__ is a specific implementation of __session-based authentication__ where the session ID is stored in a cookie on the client side.